tohzen/2021-03-09-midterm/README.md

 > Note 1: You are not required to insert `score` into the `highScores` array

-> Note 2: We will assume that the new score is not already in the high scores list so that we don't have to handle ties
+> Note 2: We will assume that the new score is not already in the high scores array so that we don't have to handle ties

 **Examples**